 Frequent Trains from Naples to Rome Fiumicino Airport

-Italo trains only connect the main city train stations in Naples and Rome, and not Fiumicino Airport.
+Italo trains only connect the main city train stations in Naples and Rome, and not the Fiumicino Airport.
 If you opt for an Italo train, you will need to connect at Roma Termini station to the Leonardo Express.
-The trip from Napoli Centrale to Roma Termini on Italo takes from 1 hour 10 minutes to 1 hour 30 minutes, and the Leonardo Express trip from Termini to the airport takes 32 minutes.
+The trip from Napoli Centrale to Roma Termini on Italo takes from 1 hour and 10 minutes to 1 hour and 30 minutes, and the Leonardo Express trip from Termini to the airport takes another 32 minutes.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.